VitBrandao/VitBrandao/README.md

 As you can see, I am aiming to be a **Full-Stack Developer**, since I'm studying both **Front-End** and **Back-End**.

-Make yourself at home and feel free to search about this skills in my **Repositories**, because I imagine that, if you are visiting my GitHub, my codes may explain better than my words.
+Make yourself at home and feel free to search about these skills in my **Repositories**, because I imagine that, if you are visiting my GitHub, my codes may explain better than my words.

 Skills - Full List
 ---------